 To find the distinguished name, open the AD/LDAP object property window on your AD/LDAP server, and under the Attribute Editor tab, find the distinguishedName field.

-- Under inSync Configuration, provide the appropriate information for each field.
+- Under inSync Configuration, provide the appropriate information for each field and click Finish.

 Click the profile to which you want to assign the users that you import from your AD/LDAP.